open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Jaeger/ApacheThrift/README.md

 0.13.0.1](https://www.nuget.org/packages/ApacheThrift/0.13.0.1) library from the [apache/thrift](https://github.com/apache/thrift/tree/0.13.0) repo.
-Only the client bits we need to transmit spans to Jaeger using the compact Thrift protocol over UDP are included.
+Only the client bits we need to transmit spans to Jaeger using the compact Thrift protocol over UDP and binary Thrift over HTTP are included.
 Removing the other stuff (mainly the server bits) allowed us to also remove all of the dependencies ApacheThrift requires with the exception of `System.Threading.Tasks.Extensions` (needed for .NET Standard 2.0 target only).

 This was done because the official NuGet has two issues: